Lordabby/Data-Modelling/README.md

 Types of Table; Permanent and Continous activities table.
 Types of Schema; star and snow falkes schema.
 Effect of redundacies on data modelling.
+Types of Keys; Primary, Unique and Foreign key.
+Importance of Foreign key in Data modelling.
 ---

 #Data Sourcing